MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-client-faq.md

 ### Why does my browser show a security warning when I try to access the web client?

-Either your certificate isn't trusted, or the server name in your remote web client URL doesn't exactly match the name provided by the RDWeb certificate.
+Either your certificate isn't trusted, or the server name in your remote web client URL doesn't exactly match the name provided by the RD Web certificate.
 Let your admin know you're getting a security warning so that they can fix the issue.

 ### Why am I getting an "unsupported browser" error when launching the web client in IE 11?

 This is an issue with your browser's settings.
-To fix this, open up "Compatibility View settings" in your browser, then uncheck the "Display intranet sites in Compatibility view" option's checkbox.
+To fix this, open up "Compatibility View settings" in your browser, then uncheck the "Display intranet sites in Compatibility View" option's checkbox.

 ### Why can't I connect to the web client even though I can see the feed?